turingschool/curriculum/source/topics/asynchronous_messaging_with_pubsub.markdown

 Observe that...

-* In the redis-CLI window, you see a subscriber added and a message posted
+* In the redis-CLI window you see that a message was posted
-* In the second IRB session, you get the output `I heard [the message] on [my_channel]`
+* In IRB Session B you get the output `I heard [the message] on [my_channel]`

+### Start IRB Session "C"

-Now, open a third IRB session:
+Now, open a third IRB session and subscribe to the same channel:

 {% irb %}
 $ require 'redis'